 Being that Christian ethical frames and narratives will come up when discussing the West (even as the biospirit of the West transformed Christianity—conversion is always a two way street), what then can we conclude about that other famous Christian proclamation found in Matthew 5:44 to

 Love your enemy and pray for those who persecute you.

 Like the “love thy neighbor as thyself” verse discussed above, “love thy enemy” gets touted out in certain quarters as a shallow, conversation-ending, do-gooder panacea to manipulate the more altruistic strands of the Western heart and mind.

-What’s about to be discussed in the following paragraphs can also apply to Jesus’ utterance in Matthew 25:40, regarding those judged in the end of times as wicked for not seeing God in their fellow human beings,
+What’s about to be discussed in the following paragraphs can also apply to Jesus’ utterance in Matthew 25:40, regarding those judged in the end of times as wicked for not seeing God in their fellow man,

 The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me’.

-Even within the New Testament, we find whiffs of a dialectic, a seesaw, that exists within Christianity.
+Within the Gospels, we find balancing factors.
 For example, a less-quoted line comes from Jesus in Matthew 10:34:

 Do not think I came to bring peace on the earth; I did not come to bring peace, but a sword.